lauvshree/ASLADigitechLearningMaterial/Express and Node.md

 You should see *'Hello World!'* rendered.

 Let's add another end point for our server.
 End-point as you may already know is the access point to an API call on the server.
+It is called a Web API or REST API.
 The link we used to access the pokemon API was an end-point.
 What we created above is also an end point in our server.
 Now we will add another one.

 ```
 /*This will add end point /test to our server which can be accessed through http://localhost:3333/test*/